 Almost all look for a new normal to follow the pandemic, although one concludes there never has been a “normal.”
 The author doesn’t say so, but perhaps it should encourage anyone now deemed “abnormal.”

-I’m grateful that the editors asked to include my essay, but its comic broadside against unwanted advice jarred me when I reached it, very near the end.
+I’m grateful that the editors asked to include my essay.
+Its comic broadside against unwanted advice jarred me when I reached it, very near the end, but the dose of humor is refreshing and needed.
 The rest of the work has an earnest quality, which makes sense since many contributors have experienced the brunt of pandemic-related restrictions.

 Overall, the essays are moving.
 With some exceptions, the writing is pedestrian, even flat, but their sheer unpretentiousness renders them credible and ultimately forceful.
 They evoke lives being lived mostly uncomplainingly and quietly next door, so quietly that many of us won’t have known about them unless we read the essays in this volume.
 They are the details behind the headlines.